 Anybody in one of the above groups can have their gun ownership rights revoked for 10 years or more if they own, purchase, receive, or possess a gun.
 Some cases can also revoke these rights for life.
 Juveniles in violation of California Penal Code Section 29800 will have their gun ownership rights revoked until they’re 30.

-If you’ve been charged with violating this code, you need to consult an experienced criminal defense attorney such as Sevens Legal, APC.
-Contact Sevens Legal, APC, today for a free consultation.
+If you’ve been charged with violating this code, you need to consult an experienced criminal defense attorney such as Sevens Legal Criminal Lawyers.
+Contact Sevens Legal Criminal Lawyers, today for a free consultation.